Skintrphoenix/Steadfast5/README.md

 ## Introduction

-Modifications are not allowed (at least for now)

 Steadfast3 is a project for backporting new Minecraft: Pocket Edition changes to older Pocketmine versions for better stability and performance, while retaining as many features from the new PocketMine-MP versions as possible.

 ## Todo-List